polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/runtime-apis.md

         === "Returns"

             `Result` ++"CheckInherentsResult"++ - the result of checking inherents.
-Returns okay if no errors found, stores any occurred errors, and fails if encounters a fatal error
+Returns 'Ok' if no are errors found, stores any occurred errors, and fails if encounters a fatal error

 ??? function "**[`GrandpaApi`](https://paritytech.github.io/polkadot-sdk/master/sp_consensus_grandpa/trait.GrandpaApi.html){target=_blank}** - for integrating the GRANDPA finality gadget into runtimes"